|

 a patron might confer include

-legal representation in court,
+legal representation in court, loans of money,

-influencing business deals or
+influencing business deals

-marriages, and supporting a
+or marriages, and supporting

-client's candidacy for political office or
+a client's candidacy for political office or

 a priesthood.

-In Rome a client was a free
+In Rome a clien was a free man

-man who entrusted himself to another and received protection in
+who entrusted himself to another and received protection in

 return.

-exercised by presidential cronies.
+being exercised by presidential cronies.

 Clientship was a hereditary social status